 - After your PC reboots, you will see the Startup Settings screen.
 Press F8 on your keyboard to disable the ELAM driver.

 Now that you’ve disabled the ELAM driver, you might be a little bit concerned about the security of your PC.
 Well, our suggestion is to install a powerful anti-virus program that can protect you from threats and attacks.
 In this case, we recommend using Auslogics Anti-Malware.
 You can trust that this tool will be able to spot malware and viruses no matter how discreetly they run in the background.
-What’s more, since it is released by Auslogics, a certified Microsoft Gold Application Developer, it will not interfere with Windows services and processes.
+What’s more, since it is released by Auslogics, a certified Microsoft Silver Application Developer, it will not interfere with Windows services and processes.

 So, which of our solutions helped you fix the error?